DrPaulBrewer/decorated-google-drive/README.md

 	   createPath: false,
 	   clobber: true
 	   }).then((newFileMetadata)=>{...}).catch((e)=>{...})

+upload2 uses a resumable upload.

+A [media upload](https://developers.google.com/drive/v3/web/manage-uploads) using `drive.files.create` directly from the unextended drive googleapi might be quicker for short files up to 5MB.

+`drive.files.create` media upload requires having the `folder.Id` of the `parent` folder for the new file, here it is simply `appDataFolder`.
+Also setting `spaces` to `appDataFolder` is required.

+In `drive.x.appDataFolder.upload2` these steps are included but are used in a 2-step procedure to first request an upload URL, and then do an upload.

 ### upload a file to the user's Drive via resumable upload

 To upload a local file, a stream is required, so call node's `fs.createReadStream('/path/to/local/files')`.